 Based on gender, the assisted living facility market is segmented into women and men.
 Women held the dominant market share and the segment is expected to grow at a faster rate during the forecast period.
 Greater life expectancy of women, high savings, increased retirement savings, increased women employment opportunities, higher disability, and chronic health disorders rates are some of the major factors behind the dominance of the female gender in assisted living facilities.

-The growing aging population, favorable reimbursement scenario with increasing needs and rising prevalence of chronic diseases in the country will propel the need for skilled nursing facilities.
-Besides, the lower costs of skilled nursing facilities than hospitals will drive the market.
-However, factors such as the existence of specialized services such as assisted living facility, hospice, and home healthcare can hinder the market growth.
-Furthermore, the rise in utility and food costs, real estate taxes, and insurance could negatively affect the US nursing care market.
+The growing aging population, favorable reimbursement scenario with increasing needs, and rising prevalence of chronic diseases in the country will propel the need for skilled nursing facilities.
+Besides, the lower costs of skilled nursing care facilities than hospitals will drive the market.
+However, factors such as the existence of specialized services such as assisted living facilities, hospice, and home healthcare can hinder the market growth.
+Furthermore, the rise in utility and food costs, real estate taxes, and insurance could negatively affect the U.S. nursing care market.

 INSIGHTS BY EXPENDITURE

 The increasing government support for the U.S. nursing care market is expected to further fuel the market revenue.
 For instance, Medicare, in 2016, spent around $79 billion on skilled nursing facilities and home health services combined, which was over 20% of all long-term service and supported spending.
 This kind of support from the US government is expected to strengthen the market further.
 Of the total Medicare long-term service and supports spending, 49% was paid to home health agencies, and 50% was paid to skilled nursing facilities.
 Hence, these types of support from federal agencies are likely to contribute to the segment growth during the forecast period.